s-m-asjad/path_planning/README.md

 - The path finding algorithm runs automatically when the figure is closed.
 ### 6. Viewing the Final Path
 - The final path of each unit is displayed automatically when the algorithm finishes its execution.
 If a path is not found, the terminal displays the agent's ID and mentions that a path was not found for the respective agent.

+#### Invalid Inputs
+Providing invalid inputs such as `-1` to the number of agents is not allowed.
+The UI is capable of detecting invalid inputs such as
+- Number of agents less 1.
+- Incorrect or non-existent file names/paths.
+- mismatch in the number of start and goal positions.
+- start and goal positions that are larger than the size of the grid.

+In such scenarios, the UI will close the program and provide an error with reason to the user.